Cross-posted from our joint Raising Women’s Voices campaign

 Meanwhile on the other end of Pennsylvania Ave, the new vice president was swearing in three new Democratic senators — Rev. Raphael Warnock and Jon Ossoff, both of Georgia, and Alex Padilla of California — officially giving Democrats a 51-50 majority in the Senate (with Harris serving as the 51st vote).
 The Senate then quickly confirmed Biden’s first cabinet nominee, Director of National Intelligence Avril Haines.

 The Senate’s schedule over the next few weeks is likely to be dominated by the dual challenges of confirming the new president’s nominees while holding the impeachment trial of the former president.
-But, other urgent legislative needs await related to the Affordable Care Act (ACA) and the pandemic.
+But other urgent legislative needs await related to the Affordable Care Act (ACA) and the pandemic.

 Potential actions to protect and expand the ACA

 That is exactly what the new Biden-Harris administration is proposing.
-Last week, the administration outlined a wide-ranging recovery plan designed to respond to both the health and economic crises caused by the pandemic.
-One key component calls on Congress to “expand and increase the value of the Premium Tax Credit to lower or eliminate health insurance premiums and ensure that enrollees - including those who never had coverage through their jobs - will not pay more than 8.5 percent of their income for coverage.”
+Last week, the administration outlined a wide-ranging recovery plan designed to respond to the twin health and economic crises caused by the pandemic.
+One key component calls on Congress to “expand and increase the value of the Premium Tax Credit to lower or eliminate health insurance premiums and ensure that enrollees — including those who never had coverage through their jobs — will not pay more than 8.5 percent of their income for coverage.”

 HealthInsurance.org notes that “this second provision would primarily help people with income near or a little above 400 percent of the poverty level, and could make a substantial difference in the affordability of coverage for some households that currently have to pay full-price for their coverage — sometimes amounting to well over a quarter of their income.”
-This group was most likely to drop their ACA coverage after the mandate’s tax penalty was repealed, while those households whose insurance was covered by the ACA’s subsidies have largely continued to enroll, even in the face of Trump’s executive sabotage.
+This group was most likely to drop their ACA coverage after the mandate’s tax penalty was repealed, while those households whose insurance premiums were covered by the ACA’s subsidies have largely continued to enroll, even in the face of Trump’s executive sabotage.